-This morning there are vehicles in the parking lot early, which is unusual.
-Along our twice a week scenic exercise hike, there are numerous Apache Plumes, cactus, mesquite, juniper trees, and a huge city deep water well enclosed by a chain link fence and guarded by government signs showing statutes that warn bad things happen to those who trespass.Wildlife has hidden itself but you see signs they are close by, if you are observant.
+Along our normal hike,my friend Alex and I always pass Apache Plumes, cactus, mesquite, juniper trees,jagged granite boulders with lichen holding to them tenaciously, rugged mountains laughing at our winding progress.
+Along our trail there is a huge city deep water well enclosed by a chain link fence and guarded by government signs showing statutes that warn bad things happen to those who trespass.Wildlife has hidden itself but you see signs they are close by, if you are observant.

-There are other hikers out this morning, and, as we hikers pass each other on the trail, we all say our hellos cheerfully.
+Other hikers are out too this early morning, and, as we pass each other on the trail, we all say our hellos cheerfully.
 Nature lovers are glad to be out even if seeing humans is not what we come to the foothills for.

 By the time Alex and I finish our route,more parking spaces have opened up and the lot is looking empty like it should.If you paid people to walk, we would never be able to find a place to park in this tiny lot.

 Nature and exercise,in 2019, still aren’t part of everyone’s vocabulary even though we are all urged by our medical professionals to be more active.

 It is funny, to me, to see signs putting Open and Close times on the Wilderness and gates locked to keep people out at night.

 Last time I looked, the wilderness wasn’t wearing a watch and stuff goes on here during the day too.

 Starting my car and heading home, I’m very sure no one that lives out here gives a damn about our human time tables.

 I come here because morning walks are just part of my routine and Alex has known me so long that he just nods his head when I say something dense.